 Faster Test Design

 Most testing tools (including LoadRunner) have a GUI with record and playback capabilities that require some coding to further customize scripts, but NeoLoad is different because there’s no coding required at all.
 Correlations can be run automatically at the end of each recording.
-Parameterization and randomization of variables takes just a few clicks, and logical actions are all drag-and-drop.
+Parameterization and randomization of variables take just a few clicks, and logical actions are all drag-and-drop.
 Former LoadRunner customers tell us that using NeoLoad results in up to 10 times faster test design compared to using LoadRunner.

 Script Maintenance Automation